anedanman/trust-me-setup/installers/activitywatch/README.md

 # ActivityWatch installer
 Download and install the Activity Watch v0.13.2 application from the [official page](https://github.com/ActivityWatch/activitywatch/releases).
 It supports Windows ([download here](https://github.com/ActivityWatch/activitywatch/releases/download/v0.13.2/activitywatch-v0.13.2-windows-x86_64-setup.exe)), Linux ([download here](https://github.com/ActivityWatch/activitywatch/releases/download/v0.13.2/activitywatch-v0.13.2-linux-x86_64.zip)), and MacOS ([download here](https://github.com/ActivityWatch/activitywatch/releases/download/v0.13.2/activitywatch-v0.13.2-macos-x86_64.dmg)).
 It will track the active window (application) and log its title.

-To enable tracking the fruequencies of keystrokes and mouse movement data, klick on ActivityWatch icon, go to modules, and make sure aw-watcher-input is active (checkmark is there).
-Allow it to run in the background, enable start on boot, and allow input monitoring if required.
+To enable tracking the fruequencies of keystrokes and mouse movement data, klick on ActivityWatch icon, go to modules and make sure aw-watcher-input is active (checkmark is there).
+This is disabled by default and turns off with each reboot, I don't know if there is a way to make it enabled by default.

+Allow it to run in the background and do input monitoring, enable start on boot if required.

 ## Check if it works
-If everything is set up correctly, you should see the data in the ActivityWatch dashboard, which is accessible at `[http://localhost:5600](http://localhost:5600/#/timeline)`.
+If everything is set up correctly, you should see the data in the ActivityWatch dashboard, which is accessible at [http://localhost:5600](http://localhost:5600/#/timeline).